-☼ : Press to disengage cruise control without erasing the set speed from memory.
-RES/+: Move the thumbwheel up to make the vehicle resume to a previously set speed or to accelerate to a higher speed.
+\bigotimes : Press to disengage cruise control without erasing the set speed from memory.

+RES/+: Move the thumbwheel up to make the vehicle resume to a previously set speed or to accelerate.

-SET/-: Move the thumbwheel down to set a speed or to make the vehicle decelerate.
+SET/-: Move the thumbwheel down toward SET/- to set a speed and activate cruise control, or to make the vehicle decelerate.

-See Cruise Control on page 9-39.
+See Cruise Control on page 9-42.